 Sub IncidentThese are child incidents that can be created under any normal incident.
 They are declared within an existing incident channel via the /rootly sub Slack command.normal_sub

 Sub Test IncidentThese are equivalent to a normal sub incident, but used for testing purposes.
-Sub test incidents also cannot be published onto status pages.
+Sub test incidents also cannot be published on status pages.
 They are declared within an existing test incident channel via the /rootly sub Slack command.test_sub

 Scheduled MaintenanceThese are “incidents” that can be declared to planned maintenance cycles.
 They have their own unique statuses and other properties.
 They are declared via the /rootly maintenance Slack command.scheduled